Someone shouts an order or entreaty, but is suddenly forced to change their stance and start chanting the opposite. A Comedy Trope.

 - Wallace & Gromit: The Curse of the Were-Rabbit.
 On hearing that their vegetables will be used as bait to attract the Were-Rabbit, Mrs. Mulch flees with her giant pumpkin, whilst the townsfolk yell at her "Come back!
 Come back!"
 The Were-Rabbit then approaches, prompting her to about turn.
 The villagers then realize what is happening and start yelling "Go away!
 Go away!"

-- Ice Age 2, with Sid the Sloth near the end.
+- Ice Age 2: The Meltdown, with Sid the Sloth near the end.

 Sid: We're gonna LIVE!

-(beat for the realisation of rising water all around them)
+[beat for the realization of rising water all around them]

 Sid: We're gonna DIE!